Accommodations Toolkit

 Designated Feature:

-Noise buffers are ear mufflers, white noise, and/or other equipment used to block external sounds.
+Noise Buffers: A student can use a noise buffer such as ear mufflers, white noise, or other equipment to block external sounds.

 Colorado